Arts Alive supports young people across Scotland to experience working with professional artists by funding residencies and workshops in schools.

 Safe to be Me is Scottish Ballet's innovative programme designed to introduce subjects such as racism, homophobia, ableism, transphobia and bigotry and to empower young people to feel safe and confident in who they are.

-(this will open in a new window)Read more about Safe to be Me
+Read more about Safe to be Me

 I've learned to be less self-conscious about dancing myself and have seen what a valuable team building tool dance can be.